-Keep poker bankroll separated from everyday cash
+1. Keep poker bankroll separated from everyday cash

 Even if it does not look crucial – it is.
 It will help you to stay more focused and calm even when things are not going your way.

-If you can keep money dedicated to poker apart from your daily balance, you will be one-step ahead already.
+If you can keep money dedicated to poker apart from your daily balance, you will be one step ahead already.
 Knowing that you do not need to win to pay the bills, will give you all the time that you need and you can concentrate on what is vital – making the right decisions.

-Do not withdraw money from your bankroll
+2. Do not withdraw money from your bankroll

 Moreover, you will be able to implement new strategies in your game at a much better pace because you will have more money to make that extra play.
 Therefore, if you have the opportunity to keep all your money in your poker bankroll – do that!

 To be honest, you should have some strict rules about this and know in advance how much you need and plan accordingly.
 No matter which way you go, try to keep as much money as possible in your poker bankroll to move up the stakes!

 I want to say that there is no golden rule for this one.
-You should build the strategy based on your poker goals.
-Thus, if your goal is to learn as fast as possible and to move up stakes, you can be implementing very aggressive bankroll management strategy.
+You should build a strategy based on your poker goals.
+Thus, if your goal is to learn as fast as possible and to move up stakes, you can be implementing a very aggressive bankroll management strategy.

 Nonetheless, the most important factor here is your ability to reload if you accidentally lose all your money.
 If you have a fixed amount for poker and will not be able to add any more money if bad luck hits you, then do not take aggressive shots.
 But as we said, if you are looking to improve your game and have the option of reloading, you can play with fewer by-ins.

-It is my strategy, and I do think that it gives better opportunity to learn and even adds more excitement to the games.
+It is my strategy, and I do think that it gives a better opportunity to learn and even adds more excitement to the games.
 However, before implementing it, make sure you can handle the swings.